 Display and distribute the homework assignment.
-For homework, instruct students to continue conducting searches independently, following the steps taught in 10.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate argument) and add to the vocabulary journal the new vocabulary learned through the research process.
+For homework, instruct students to continue conducting searches independently, following the steps taught in 11.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate argument).
+In addition, instruct students to add to the vocabulary journal any new vocabulary learned through the research process.

-- Students follow along. - 1 Distribute additional tools as needed.
-Students should bring to class annotated sources and completed research tools as evidence of their independent research. - 1 Consider reminding students to use the vocabulary strategies in standards L.9-10.4.a, c, d when completing the vocabulary journal.
+- Students follow along. - Distribute additional tools as needed.
+Students should bring to class annotated sources and completed research tools as evidence of their independent research. - Consider reminding students to use the vocabulary strategies in standards L.11-12.4.a-d when completing the vocabulary journal.